Indexing-Your-Heart/game/README.md

     format-dep +DEPENDENCIES # Formats the source files in a specified set of dependencies lint                     # Runs SwiftLint on library code test-all-deps            # Test all dependencies
-    test-dep +DEPENDENCIES   # Test a specified set of dependencies test-game                # Runs the integration tests through Godot. unswizzle-assets         # Unswizzles protected images
+    test-all-deps-ci         # Test all dependencies and store their results for CI. test-dep DEPENDENCY SWIFT_ARGS=dep_test_args # Test a specified dependency test-game                # Runs the integration tests through Godot. unswizzle-assets         # Unswizzles protected images

 ```

 > **Note**